Blue Flower

 Grant: On 19 November 2021 at a site visit we were presented with a cheque for a Green Community Grant from Breckland Council for our project covering Wildlife, Cycling, Renewable Energy, Recycle & Re-Use.

 Cycling: We have a cycle rack, pumps, compressor, puncture repair kits and a cycle tool kit to encourage cycling to the mill.
 Cyclists often visit our open days and work parties and use the bike rack.
-A log splitter and battery chainsaw allows volunteers to cycle to the mill, as they no longer need to bring these tools from home.
+A log splitter and battery chainsaw allows volunteers to cycle to the mill, as they no longer need to bring their own tools from home.

 Work: We put signs up on site to explain the project.
 A log store and battery chainsaw were assembled.
-The chainsaw is taken with us to deal with fallen branches, we cleared the public footpath when a fallen tree blocked it.
+The chainsaw is taken with us to deal with fallen branches, we cleared the public footpath several times when fallen trees blocked it.
 The log splitter and bird feeding station were assembled, we fitted a large display screen in the visitor centre.
 A small display screen and strip lights were fitted in the new display room.
 Shelf lights were fitted to shelving racks to display finds discovered on site.
 We cleaned bird feeders with our feeder cleaning kit due to bird flu.
 We installed solar panels to power everything with armoured cable joining the buildings.
 We transferred bird food into new storage containers and put up hooks in the shed for garden tools.

 Graham Bartlett, Project Co-ordinator